 Referral Issue

-Who suggested you contact the School Psy chology Training Clin nic?
+Who suggested you contact the School Psy ychology Training Clin nic?

-Why are you referring your child to the Scl hool Psychology Train ning Clinic?
-(Be as spo ecific as you can)
+Why are you referring your child to the Sc chool Psychology Train ning Clinic?
+(Be as specific as you can)

-If you are referring your child for a learnin em, please answer the following questions;
+If you are referring your child for a learning em, please answer th ne following questions;

 otherwise proceed to the Educational History ory section.

-What do you think is causing the problem? ,
+What do you think is causing the problem ?

-ac yeu maan a caucing one processing
+ao jeu mini is eurong me preeseni

 What have you tried to do about it?

-,

 What has been successful?

 What has not been successful?

-If you have sought professional treatment by pefore, please list the n names of the helping a gencies or therapists and
+If you have sought professional treatment before, please list the r names of the helping g agencies or therapists and

-dates of treatment, in chronological order. · ·
+dates of treatment, in chronological order.
+1 0

 Name of Therapist/Helping Agency Dates Seen

-Educational History
+-

+El

-Please list your child's former schools (if a nnlicable)
+Educational History Please list your child's former schools (if a annlicable)

 Name of School Location (city) Dates

 Preschool

 Elementary

 Junior High

 High School

 Approximately how many days is your chi How

 would you describe your child's performan

+•